souravmb/nyc-heat-shield/CODE_OF_CONDUCT.md

 * Accepting responsibility and apologizing to those affected by our mistakes

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT YOUR EMAIL HERE].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [me@sourav.ru].
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.